epiverse-trace/epiverse-trace.github.io/.github/CONTRIBUTING.md

 #### Step by step

 To make contributing a blog post accessible, we outline an exact step by step guide below.
-We assume you are starting from an up to date `main` branch.
+We assume you are starting from an up to date `main` branch - so do not forget to pull the latest changes before starting with the following steps (e.g., `git pull origin`).

 1. Create a branch for the blog post (e.g., `git checkout -b title-blog`).
 2. Create a folder for your blog post under `posts/` (e.g., `posts/title-blog`).